Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 - wheezing and breathing difficulty

 Anyone who suspects that they have an egg allergy should visit a doctor for a diagnosis and treatment recommendations.
+This is important because sometimes the allergy can be serious.

 Someone with a serious egg protein allergy may experience anaphylaxis after eating eggs.
 This is a medical emergency.
-In anaphylaxis the allergy symptoms are severe, develop within seconds or minutes after ingesting the protein and are life threatening.
+In anaphylaxis, the allergy symptoms are severe, develop within seconds or minutes after ingesting the protein, and are life threatening.
 The throat may swell up so much that it's extremely hard to breathe.
 The airways may constrict as well.
 The blood pressure often decreases rapidly and dramatically.
 People with a serious food allergy usually carry an epinephrine injector around with them, which counteracts dangerous allergy symptoms.

-A Versatile Recipe Ingredient
+A Nutritious and Versatile Recipe Ingredient

 © 2011 Linda Crampton